oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

 3. Prepare command for Physical Offline Migration Evaluation.

-   Use the below sample command for ZDM Migration Evaluation and update it as per your details.
+   Use the below sample command for ZDM Migration Evaluation and update it as per your environment.

    ```console
    $ZDM_HOME/bin/zdmcli migrate database  -sourcesid ORCL  -sourcenode zdm-source-db  -srcauth zdmauth  -srcarg1 user:opc  -srcarg2 identity_file:/home/zdmuser/mykey.key  -srcarg3 sudo_location:/bin/sudo  -targetnode zdm-target-db  -backupuser "oracleidentitycloudservice/xxxxxx.xxxxx@oracle.com"  -rsp /home/zdmuser/physical_offline.rsp  -tgtauth zdmauth  -tgtarg1 user:opc  -tgtarg2 identity_file:/home/zdmuser/mykey.key  -tgtarg3 sudo_location:/usr/bin/sudo -eval
    ```
+   Below is a brief description of the flags used in above command.

-   Please note that -backupuser is the Oracle Cloud tenancy user for which we have generated Auth Token in earlier Lab.
+   -backupuser             -->  Oracle Cloud tenancy user for which we have generated Auth Token in earlier Lab.

-   -srcargg2 identity_file is the location of private ssh key file which can be used to login to Source.
+   -srcargg2 identity_file -->  location of private ssh key file which can be used to login to Source Database Server.
-   -tgtarg2 identity_file is the location of private ssh key file which can be used to login to Target.
+   -tgtarg2 identity_file  -->  location of private ssh key file which can be used to login to Target Database Server.
+   -sourcenode             --> Host Name of Source Database server.
+   -targetnode             --> Host Name of Target Database Server.
+   -rsp                    --> Location of response file for migration.

 4. Perform Migration Evaluation.